beaucarnes/c-py/TUTORIAL.md

 - Call the method with `deck2.shuffle()`.

-## 530. Print cards attribute from deck2 instance
+## 530. Print cards attribute from deck2

 ### 530.1

 At the end of your code, print the `cards` attribute from the `deck2` instance.
 If you run the code, you will see that the order of the `cards` list is different each time it is printed.
 That is because each instance stores the state of it's variables separately.
 In the `deck2` instance, the cards were shuffled.
 In the `deck1` instance, the cards were not shuffled.

-## 540. Add an if statement inside the deal function
+## 540. Add if statement inside deal function

 ### 540.1